Bicycle and Pedestrian Injury Attorneys in Maryland

-For more than 30 years, Plaxen & Adler, P.A. has provided comprehensive representation on behalf of cyclists and pedestrians in Maryland.
+For more than 35 years, Plaxen Adler Muncy, P.A. has provided comprehensive representation on behalf of cyclists and pedestrians in Maryland.
 Our team of attorneys works to obtain justice for people who were injured because of the negligence of other drivers, construction workers, property owners, and other cyclists or pedestrians.

 Causes of pedestrian accidents and fatalities

 According to the National Highway Traffic Safety Administration, a pedestrian is killed, on average, in a traffic-related accident every two hours in this country.
 Injuries happen approximately once every 8 minutes.
 The vast majority of these car crashes are related to driver error, in the form of:

 - Distracted driving

 - Failure to yield to people in crosswalks